Le-Jared/Le-Jared/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🔭 I’m an agile learner who started in Finance and transitioned to Software Engineering
+- 🔭 I’m an agile learner who started in Finance and transitioned to Software Engineering and now doing both

 - 👨🏻‍💻 I’m looking to put my unique blend of skills to use

-- 💬 Share with me about anything, I love to learn from people's experiences

 - 🌱 Love learning and experimenting on new projects